vuejs/awesome-vue/README.md

  - [vue-smooth-dnd](https://github.com/kutlugsahin/vue-smooth-dnd) - Vue wrappers of smooth-dnd library. drag and drop, sortable library covering for many cases.
  - [vue-drag-resize](https://github.com/kirillmurashov/vue-drag-resize) - A dependency-free Vue component for draggable and resizable elements with with aspect ratio, reactive props etc
  - [vue-drag-it-dude](https://github.com/Esvalirion/vue-drag-it-dude) - Vue2 component, that allows you to drag object wherever you want.
+ - [vue-draggable](https://github.com/Vivify-Ideas/vue-draggable) - Vue Drag and Drop library without any dependency.
+Simple and easy to use.

 #### Autocomplete